 Allergan has recalled many of its breast implants and tissue expanders due to links to cancer in patients.
-Defective Allergan breast implants may cause a condition called breast implant-associated anaplastic large cell lymphoma, or BIA-ALCL.
-On July 24th, 2019, Allergan voluntarily recalled certain models of its textured breast implants and tissue expanders following the release of global safety information by the Food and Drug Administration (FDA).
+Defective Allergan implants may cause a condition called breast implant-associated anaplastic large cell lymphoma, or BIA-ALCL.
+On July 24th, 2019, Allergan voluntarily recalled certain models of its textured implants and tissue expanders following the release of global safety information by the Food and Drug Administration (FDA).

 This list is not exhaustive.
 The FDA has the full list of recalled products by Allergan on its website.
 The recall does not apply to smooth BIOCELL® or MICROCELL® breast implants or expander products.
 The latest Allergan breast implant recall comes about three years after a similar recall in Canada.
 A safety review by Health Canada found a link between BIA-ALCL and breast implants with textured exteriors, including those by Allergan Inc.

 BIA-ALCL is typically not terminal.
-The development of BIA-ALCL most often occurs in the scar tissues and fluids surrounding the breast implants rather than the breast tissue itself.
+The development of BIA-ALCL most often occurs in the scar tissue and fluids surrounding the implants rather than the breast tissue itself.
 Removal of the breast implant and surrounding tissues and fluids generally puts a patient in remission.
 Some patients may need additional chemotherapy treatments to eliminate lymphoma.
 However, this type of cancer could be deadly if left untreated.
 The sooner the patient receives a diagnosis, the better the odds are of survival.